 Evictions – a tale of 2 years and £15K

 I've been a landlord for more than 20 years.
-And last year, in 2017 II had my very first court eviction.
+And in 2017, I had my very first court eviction.

 Like many landlords, it's tempting to think that if you are operating at the right level, with the right tenant-type, the right checks and systems and tenancy agreements in place - this isn't going to happen to you.

 The truth is that it can happen to any landlord.
 And it is both expensive and gruelling despite having your legal house in order.